Iyanzi/alx-pre_course/README.md

-I did a good job gettig this far and I can do better
+I did a good job getting this far and I can do better